Liu-CWB/tahope/docs/source/index.rst

 **About**

 Taiwan-Area Heavy rainfall Observation and Prediction Experiment, TAHOPE.

-During the experiment period, large volumes and a wide variety of data are supplied to the users.
+During the experiment period, large volumes and a wide variety of data are supplied to the attendance.

-The purpose of this documentaion is to demonstrat how to process data.
+The purpose of this documentaion is to demonstrate how to process and visualiza these data.

 .. panels::